dialonce/dialonce.github.io/android/howto/index.md

 -keep class com.dialonce.** { *; }
 -keep class com.android.internal.telephony.ITelephony { *; }
 {% endhighlight %}

-### Options

-The Dial Once SDK exposes methods that give you the ability to fully enable or disable the interception flow.
-We recommend to always give the user some control on the Dial Once SDK (for example, a section in the parameters of your app).

-You can use the following line of code with true or false as parameter (true to enable, false to disable):

 {% highlight java %}
 DialOnce.setEnableCallInterception(true);